Mackenzie Holmes, CPDT-KA

 ”I love working with people to build and strengthen their connection with their dogs.
 Whether it be a tricks class where we work on having fun or the fundamentals, having a dog is rewarding and training with them should be too. ”

 “I believe in making training enjoyable for both the dog and the handler using creative games and engaging activities, with plenty of positive reinforcement.
 The training process is a beautiful journey, and each step should be treated just like that.”

 Alex is an AKC CGC and Trick Dog Evaluator.

 “I love training dogs because, when given the chance, our dogs inevitably surprise us with what they’re capable of.
 By truly listening to your dog and responding to what they offer you will form an incredible connection and see your dog flourish.
 And as they say, Happy Dog, Happy Life!”

 My teaching philosophy is to help handlers learn how to communicate with their dogs in a positive manner- and have fun doing it!
 I believe the more we work with our dogs, the stronger the connection between trainer and dog will be.”

 “Dogs are amazing!
 I love working with dogs because they are smart, challenging, and always incredibly rewarding.
-The way you can watch and owner and their dog build their relationship and see the respect and understanding is an amazing thing to watch throughout class sessions.“
+The way you can watch a guardian and their dog build relationship and see the respect and understanding is an amazing thing to watch throughout class sessions.”

 “I love working with dogs because they are smart, persistent, and forgiving.
 Classes are such a good exercise in communication and problem solving, and it’s so rewarding to see the group improve over the course of a session!”